Volcanic Auckland: Which type of eruption happens where?

-Scientists have moved a step closer to creating a realistic picture of which parts of New Zealand's biggest city could be hit by different types of eruptions.
+Scientists have moved closer to creating a realistic picture of what types of eruptions could unfold around New Zealand's biggest city.

 Auckland straddles a large volcanic field home to more than 50 volcanic centres, posing an ever-present hazard to the city's 1.6m-strong population and its billions of dollars of property and infrastructure.

-While its existing volcanoes are thought unlikely to erupt again, the Auckland Volcanic Field is young and potentially active, with the potential to bring fast-moving surges of hot rock and gas, and widespread ashfall.
+While its existing volcanoes are thought unlikely to erupt again, the Auckland Volcanic Field is young and potentially active - with the potential to bring fast-moving surges of hot rock and gas, and widespread ashfall.

 Recent studies have suggested signs of an imminent eruption could occur with anywhere between five and 15 days warning, forcing the evacuation of perhaps more than 400,000 people.